Twisted Conjugacy in Big Mapping Class Groups: Introduction

 The Reidemeister number is closely related to the Nielsen number of a self-map of a manifold.
 More precisely, let $M$ be a closed connected manifold of dimension at least $3$ and $f: M\to M$ a continuous map, the minimal number of fixed points among all continuous maps homotopic to $f$ is the Nielsen number $N(f)$.
 Note that the Nielsen number $N(f)$ is always finite and is homotopy invariant.
 The computation of $N(f)$ is difficult and a central object to study in the Nielsen-Reidemeister fixed point theory (cf. \cite{fel10}).
 This number is bounded above by the Reidemeister number $R(f_{\#})$, where $f_{\#} $ is the induced map on $ \pi_1(M) $.
 If $M$ is a Jiang-type space, then either $N(f)=0$ or $N(f)=R(f_{\#})$ (we refer the reader to \cite[p.
 37, Theorem 5.6]{Jiang} for details).
 Thus, in this scenario, if $R(f_{\#})=\infty$ then $N(f)=0$ which in turn implies that one can deform $f$, up to homotopy, to a fixed-point free map.

-The classes of groups which have the $R_{\infty}$-property is a robust and active area of research begun by Fel'shtyn and Hill in \cite{fh94}.
-The problem has a long history of references, for example, see \cite{fel10, ft15} and the references therein.
+The class of groups which have the $R_{\infty}$-property is a robust and active area of research begun by Fel'shtyn and Hill in \cite{fh94}.
+The problem has a long history of references, for example, see \cite{fel10, ft15, dlo, ds} and the references therein.
 In the context of algebraic groups, Steinberg proved that for a connected linear algebraic group $G$ over an algebraically closed field $k$ and a surjective endomorphism $\varphi$ of G, if the fixed-point subgroup $G^{\varphi}$ is finite then $R(\varphi)=1$, and hence $G$ does not satisfy the $R_{\infty}$-property (see \cite[Theorem 10.1]{St}).
-The above result is classically known as \emph{Lang-Steinberg theorem}.
+The above result is classically known as the \emph{Lang-Steinberg theorem}.
 Recently, Bose and the first author of this paper proved that a connected linear algebraic group $G$ has the (algebraic) $R_{\infty}$-property if and only if the fixed-point subgroup $G^{\varphi}$ is infinite for every automorphism $\varphi$ of $G$ (cf. \cite[Theorem 17]{bb20}, \cite[Theorem 2.4]{bb21}).
 In the realm of geometric group theory, in \cite{ll00, fel01} the authors proved that the non-elementary (Gromov) hyperbolic groups have the $R_{\infty}$-property.
 Further, non-elementary relatively hyperbolic groups were shown to have this property by Fel'shtyn (see \cite[Theorem 3.3 (2)]{fel10}).

-Motivation of the present work comes from the results of Fel'shtyn and Gon\c{c}alves \cite{fg10}.
+The motivation of the present work comes from the results of Fel'shtyn and Gon\c{c}alves \cite{fg10}.
 The \textit{mapping class group} $\MCG(S)$ of a surface $S$ is the group of isotopy classes of orientation-preserving homeomorphisms of $S$.
 They proved that the mapping class group $\MCG(S)$ of an orientable closed surface $S$ has the $R_{\infty}$-property if and only if $S$ is not $\mathbb{S}^2$ (see \cite[Theorem 4.3]{fg10}).
-In the Appendix of that paper, Dahmani et al. proved that the mapping class group of the compact surfaces have the $R_{\infty}$-property except for a few low complexity cases, using geometric group theoretic methods.
+In the Appendix of that paper, Dahmani et al. proved that, except for a few low complexity cases, the mapping class group of a compact surface has the $R_{\infty}$-property, using geometric group theoretic methods.
 Recently, there has been a surge of activities on infinite-type surfaces and corresponding groups, namely the big mapping class groups (see \cite{bigsurvey}).